geimur/geimur/DNS-blocklists/clickable_change_DNS/README.md

 # Guide to create a clickable solution to temporarily change the IPv4 DNS server for a Windows Computer.

 This is the quickest solution I made so far, it takes a minute or 3 to set up, but once it's done it works pretty convenient.
+If all steps are taken correctly, there should be two buttons being created each with a nice icon such that after clicking the prefered DNS should be changed to bypass the pihole, when clicking on *OFF* and after 10 minutes it should automatically be turned on again.
+If the user wants to activate this earlier (s)he can just click *ON*.

 1. Fire up Command Prompt (cmd.exe)
 2. Find the name of your (wireless) network, by typing **`ipconfig`** or another preferred method.